 These sample itineraries were created by our team and are meant to inspire your next trip.
 They are ready to be customized to suit your interests, tastes and budget.
 As we provide our trips on a private basis, this allows you to experience authentic travel on your own terms and depart whenever you choose.

 When To Go To Namibia

-While Namibia can be visited year-round, the best time to visit is during the Dry Season from June to October when wildlife viewing is at its very best especially in Etosha National Park.
+While Namibia safari tours operate year-round, the best time to visit is during the Dry Season from June to October when wildlife viewing is at its very best especially in Etosha National Park.
 This is due to a lack of water supply encouraging larger groups of animals to congregate around rivers and waterholes making them easier to spot.
 With bright skies and little to no clouds, you don’t have to worry about any rain impacting your safari.
 Even as the Dry Season welcomes more visitors, parks won’t feel crowded and still provides the remote feel of an untouched piece of Africa.

 Dry Season (June to October)